-This type of warehouses usually exceeds 35 meters in height, and are usually formed by self-supporting structures, which support all the loads of the structure of the building.
+This type of warehouse usually exceeds 35 meters in height, and is usually formed by self-supporting structures, which support all the loads of the structure of the building.

 They are recommended for companies with a high rotation of articles, a very wide range of references, of homogeneous units of pallet volume or higher where the available surface requires high storage heights.

 If they are used for small units, they are called “Mini-Load”.

 When using smaller cargo volumes than in the case of ASRS, the height of these warehouses does not usually exceed 12 meters in height.

 They are recommended for articles of low volume and a high number of references.
 With a very high movement of articles.